 Other ways of looking at sales funnels

-In addition to the four stages we just outlined, some people view sales funnels in three stages: top of funnel (TOF), middle of funnel (MOF), and bottom of funnel (BOF).
+In addition to the four stages we just outlined, some people view sales funnels in three stages: top of the funnel (TOF), middle of the funnel (MOF), and bottom of the funnel (BOF).
 While they have different names, they cover the same bases.

 As for the MOF, this audience has started engaging with your content, but they haven’t pulled the trigger.
 They’re what’s known as “warm traffic.”

 For this stage, you’ll want to focus on demonstrating the value of your product or service.
 Along with your Facebook Ads, this can include webinars, email marketing, and live events.

 Finally, we get to the BOF stage, AKA “hot traffic.”
 This stage is where your audience is incredibly likely to convert: maybe they’ve added your products to their cart, they’ve asked for more information, or they’ve even purchased from you in the past.

 As for the content for this stage, you’ll want to focus on persuasiveness.
 Consumers in this stage are familiar with your business, but now it’s time to convince them they need to make the purchase and finally convert.

 The problem is, a lot of people only focus on one part of their funnel. usually, it’s the bottom.

 They want the sale!